-Goodwill is assessed annually for impairment (February 28 or 29 for the Group), or if indicator noted for goodwill impairment.
+Goodwill is assessed annually for impairment (February 28 for the Group), or if indicator noted for goodwill impairment.
 The Group evaluates its goodwill for impairment at the reporting unit level, defined as an operating segment or one level below an operating segment in accordance with ASC Topic 350.
-The Group used to have two reporting units and goodwill generated from acquisitions in fiscal year 2017 and 2019 was allocated to two reporting units: Fantasy reporting unit and Four Seasons Education reporting unit, respectively as of February 29, 2020.
-During the year ended February 28, 2021, the Group conducted an organizational restructure which resulted in only one reporting unit.
-All goodwill generated from acquisitions was allocated to the one reporting unit: Four Seasons Education reporting unit as of February 28, 2021 and 2022.
+All goodwill generated from acquisitions was allocated to the one reporting unit: Four Seasons Education reporting unit as of February 28, 2022 and 2023.